elhomosiguiente/RantSpec/02-Basic-Elements.md

 # 2. Basic Elements

-This chapter provides information on the static (non-changing) aspects of the langauge, how whitespace and other non-essentials are handled by the compiler, and blocks (branching).
+This chapter provides information on the static (non-changing) aspects of the langauge, how whitespace and other non-essentials must be handled by the compiler, and blocks (branching).

 ## 2.1 - Text & Whitespace

 ### Text

-Text is only text and nothing more.
-A pattern that is just some text will just print some text.
+Plain text with no reserved functionality is only text and nothing more.
+A pattern that is just some text should just print some text.
 For example, that sentence will work as a pattern.

 ```rant
 A pattern that is just some text will just print some text.
 ```

 There are some exceptions to this, of course, and those are **whitespace** and **reserved characters**.
-In a top-level context (not inside any kind of tag, query, or other semantic element), certain characters are not allowed because they are used by the language itself.
+In a top-level context (not inside any kind of tag, query, or other semantic element), certain characters must not be allowed because they are used by the language itself.
 Here is a list of reserved top-level characters:

 ```
 [